jacklule/DataViz-Syllabus/WeeklySchedule/day6.md

 <li><a href="http://jacklule.github.io/pages/PNGtest.html">Here is a simple Chartbuilder line chart in png format.</a></li>

 **Question: What are the percentages of students in each of Lehigh's three undergraduate colleges over the past ten years?**
 - Find the data for ten years of Lehigh's [institutional profile](http://www.lehigh.edu/~oir/profiles/profile.htm).
-You will be using the html version that has 12 years of Lehigh profiles in tabs at the bottom.
+You will be using the html version that has more than ten years of Lehigh profiles in tabs at the bottom.
 - Create a spreadsheet in Google docs that has four columns: Year, Arts & Sciences, Business and Engineering.
-- Only collect the data for Arts & Sciences, Business and Engineering from 2006 to 2015 and enter it into a spreadsheet in Google Docs.
+- Only collect the data for Arts & Sciences, Business and Engineering for the past ten years and enter it into a spreadsheet in Google Docs.
 This will take about 12 minutes.
 - Copy that spreadsheet and create a line graph/time-series chart in Chartbuilder that shows the changes in percentage of undergraduate enrollment per college per year.
 - Download the chart from Charterbuilder, upload to name.github.io and create an html page.